superliuwr/superliuwr.github.io/source/_posts/nodejs-docker.md

 * Check the attributes of the files you are adding.
 If you need execution permission, there is no need to add a new layer on your image (`RUN chmod +x`).
 Just fix the original attributes on your code repository.

 ## Define which user will (or can) run your container
+* Without any other option provided, processes in containers will execute as root (unless a different uid was supplied in the Dockerfile).
 * You only need to run your container with a specific (fixed ID) user if your application need access to the user or group tables (`/etc/passwd` or `/etc/group`).
 * Avoid running your container as root as much as possible.
 * Note some applications require you to run them with specific ids (e.g. Elastic Search with uid:gid = 1000:1000).